SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit1EssayJack.md

 Now, defluffify by re-writing the three points + so what in as little words as possible.

-**When attempting to reach world system hegemony, overextention of multicultralism will bring forth a lack of economic control whereas overunification of cultural identity will cause losses in civic control; to achieve hegemony without losses in control, a state has to excercise
+**When attempting to reach world system hegemony, over-extension of multiculturalism will bring forth a lack of economic control whereas over-unification of cultural identity will cause losses in civic control; to achieve hegemony without losses in control, a state has to exercise principles of raíson de 'etat in a position of moderation instead of dominance."

 ![Screen Shot 2020-10-02 at 10.11.57 AM.png](Screen Shot 2020-10-02 at 10.11.57 AM.png)